 Student Body

-The student population of J F Ingram State Technical College has stayed relatively flat over five years.
+The student population of J F Ingram State Technical College has declined by 17% over five years.

 Total Enrollment